Mohammadawaad/Learning-Repo/README.md

 Learning Git and Github

 ###
-open the index file in your browser
+open the index file in your browser update folder